 Full details can be found at: https://gprecruitment.hee.nhs.uk/Recruitment/TERS/England

-Greater Manchester Health and Social Care Partnership (hyperlink to GMSCP section on platform) has a rolling engagement programme for GP Trainees and regularly attends educational sessions within each training programme across the region.
+NHS Greater Manchester Integrated Care (hyperlink to GMSCP section on platform) has a rolling engagement programme for GP Trainees and regularly attends educational sessions within each training programme across the region.
 These sessions allow GP Trainees to understand what opportunities are available to them after training.

 The GP trainees committee is part of the British Medical Association’s (BMA) general practitioners committee (GPC UK).
 It provides national representation for all doctors on a GP training programme – https://www.bma.org.uk/collective-voice/committees/general-practitioners-committee/gp-trainees-committee